LadyJessie19/I-Common/README.md

 - Each code line needs to end with _plus sign_ (+);
 - At the end of the HTML code don't forget to put the _semicolon_ (;);

-## How to Use The Script File Import
+## How to Use The Script File Import:

 Example: